thatstoasty/prism/README.md

 ### Features

-- Enable configuration of the help and version flags, so they can be disabled or changed.
-At the moment they take the -h and -v shorthand flags.
 - Add support for configurable delimiter (default: `--`) to indicate the end of flags.
 - Add suggestion logic for commands.
 - Autocomplete generation.